GBrachetta/guillermo/README.md

 ### Fonts

-Montserrat was the font of choice for its excellent legibility specially on small screens, and for its timeless elegance.
+Montserrat was the font of choice for its excellent legibility specially on small screens and timeless elegance.

 ### Bootstrap

-I chose Bootstrap (v.4.5) and overrode some of its pesky classes by using `!important` only when required.
+I chose Bootstrap (v.4.5) for my CSS framework.

 <div align="right">
     <b><a href="#table-of-contents">↥ Back To Top</a></b>